wso2/kubernetes-sp/pattern-distributed/scripts/README.md

-# WSO2 Stream Processor 4.1.0 Distributed Deployment Kubernetes Resources
+# WSO2 Stream Processor 4.2.0 Distributed Deployment Kubernetes Resources

 *Kubernetes Test Resources for deployment of Fully Distributed deployment of WSO2 Stream Processor (SP)*

 ## Prerequisites

-* In order to use these Kubernetes resources, you will need an active [Free Trial Subscription](https://wso2.com/free-trial-subscription) from WSO2 since the referring Docker images hosted at docker.wso2.com contains the latest updates and fixes for WSO2 Enterprise Integrator.
+* In order to use these Kubernetes resources, you will need an active [Free Trial Subscription](https://wso2.com/free-trial-subscription) from WSO2 since the referring Docker images hosted at docker.wso2.com contains the latest updates and fixes for WSO2 Stream Processor.
 You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription).<br><br>

 * Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Docker](https://www.docker.com/get-docker)